Senate Bill Would Repeal Clean Water Act Protections Against Invasive Species

 Ships use ballast water to provide stability and balance while in transit, and invasive species can hitch a ride to new locations as ships discharge ballast into new waters.
 Currently under the Clean Water Act, the EPA and Coast Guard have integrated national standards that states may choose to make more protective.

 The Senate measure would follow movement in Michigan to lower the state’s strict ballast rules to weaker federal standards.
 Lowering safeguards at the state and federal levels opens up the Great Lakes to new, destructive threats to native ecosystems.

 Aquatic invasive species currently cost the United States $9 billion dollars per year in damage and control costs, including $6.4 billion for Zebra and Quagga mussels alone.
-Great Lakes states have faced a disproportionate impact from these unwelcome invaders, but regardless of where they originate, invasive species often spread throughout the continent.
+The Great Lakes states and Ontario have faced a disproportionate impact from these unwelcome invaders, but regardless of where they originate, invasive species often spread throughout the continent.